dominictarr/mux-demux/readme.markdown

         wrapper: function (stream) {...}
     }

-If the error option is set to false then MuxDemux won't emit errors on the streams on unexpected disconnects and instead just end those streams
+If the error option is set to true  then MuxDemux will emit errors on the streams on unexpected disconnects. othewise, it will just emit 'end' on those streams.

 `wrapper` be used to change the serialization format used by `mux-demux`, by default, line seperated json is used. see examples [below](#wrapper_examples) both mux-demux end points must use the same wrapper.

+`options` is optional. `MuxDemux(onConnection)` is a shortcut for `MuxDemux().on('connection', onConnection)`

 ### createReadStream (meta)